Aspose/releases.aspose.com/content/en/words/net/new-releases/aspose.words-for-.net-23.12.md

 This release brings a new addition in the form of WebP image support in the `DocumentBuilder` class.

-Enhance your .NET word-processing apps with the ability to effortlessly read and add .WEBP images to your Word (.DOCX) documents.
-This feature enables you to expand the feature set and optimize the applications by unlocking more possibilities to increase the visual appeal of your Word documents.
+Optimize your C# solutions and effortlessly read and add .WEBP images to the Word (.DOCX) documents in .NET Standard & .NET6+.

 The following C# sample code shares how to insert WebP images in .NET Word documents: